semgrep/semgrep-docs/docs/semgrep-cloud-platform/getting-started.md

 # Getting started with Semgrep Cloud Platform

-Semgrep Cloud Platform (SCP) enables you to run scans continuously on multiple repositories by integrating with your GitHub, GitLab, or BitBucket SaaS repositories.
+Semgrep Cloud Platform (SCP) enables you and your team to run SAST and SCA scans continuously on multiple repositories by integrating with your GitHub, GitLab, or BitBucket SaaS repositories.

 <SemgrepScan />